Kesmail03/Khaled-webdev-labs/reflection.md

 ### CSS

 For Lab 3 I found this one more difficult than the others.
 The videos were very helpful but I found myself struggling with the last two videos especially.
 I took a web development class a long time ago so this is somewhat familiar thankfully

+### Flexbox

+For Lab 4 I found it pretty straight forward and easy.
+I don't believe I've worked with them before but I found it quite simple to understand.

+### Grids

+For Lab 5 I also found this lab simple and pretty easy.
+I think it's very useful to know this information but I found it somewhat similar to the last lab about flexbox.
+CSS is starting to make more sense the more I work on these labs.